kumarnishantgunajn5803/DOT-KEY/ProjectGuideline.md

    * Surjeet :  managing signUp-login branch.
    * Abhishek : managing footer branch.

 # Team There is always room for improvement once respective branche's are done peoples can help each other.
-Thake you.
+Thank you.